forrest-wilson/google-homeassist/README.md

 This project is for the Summative assessment of module #1 in the Level 6 Web and UX Design Course at Yoobee School of Design.

 ## Google HomeAssist
-This project is not associated/sponsored with/by Google
+This project is not associated/sponsored with/by Google.

 ## Prerequisites
 The only third party piece of software used is Koala as a SASS compiler and JS minifier.